-Tsuhan Chen has been with the School of Electrical and Computer Engineering, Cornell University, Ithaca, New York, since January 2009, where he is the David E. Burr Professor of Engineering, and served as the Director of the School of Electrical and Computer Engineering from 2009 and 2013.
+Tsuhan Chen has been with the School of Electrical and Computer Engineering, Cornell University, Ithaca, New York, since January 2009, where he is the David E. Burr Professor of Engineering, and served as the Director of the School of Electrical and Computer Engineering from 2009 through 2013.
 From October 1997 to December 2008, he was a professor with the Department of Electrical and Computer Engineering, Carnegie Mellon University, Pittsburgh, Pennsylvania, where he served as the Associate Department Head from 2007 to 2008.
 From August 1993 to October 1997, he was with AT&T Bell Laboratories, Holmdel, New Jersey.
 He received the M.S. and Ph.D. degrees in electrical engineering from the California Institute of Technology, Pasadena, California, in 1990 and 1993, respectively.
 He received the B.S. degree in electrical engineering from the National Taiwan University in 1987.

 Tsuhan served as the Editor-in-Chief for IEEE Transactions on Multimedia in 2002-2004.
 He also served on the Editorial Board of IEEE Signal Processing Magazine, and as Associate Editor for IEEE Trans. on Circuits and Systems for Video Technology, IEEE Trans. on Image Processing, IEEE Trans. on Signal Processing, and IEEE Trans. on Multimedia.
 He co-edited a book titled Multimedia Systems, Standards, and Networks.